Three-time and defending Supercars champion Scott McLaughlin will not return in 2021, joining the US-based IndyCar series with Penske.

 So 2020 will arguably be – for the interim at least – the swansong Supercars year for one of the brightest young talents to emerge in the series for some time.

-Even his team owner, the great Dick Johnson, thinks so, telling the Daily Telegraph that "it's pretty obvious he will be gone next year" ahead of the season-opening Supercars round in Adelaide.
+Certainly, his team owner, the great Dick Johnson, thinks he's going, telling the Daily Telegraph that "it's pretty obvious he will be gone next year" earlier this year.